 In November 2022 (the "PHP Effective Date"), the Company entered into a Master Services Agreement with Population Health Partners, L.P. ("PHP"), pursuant to which PHP agreed to provide services and create deliverables for the Company as agreed between the Company and PHP and set forth in one or more work orders under such agreement (the "PHP MSA").
 The term of the PHP MSA commenced on the PHP Effective Date and will continue for a period of one year, unless terminated earlier in accordance with its terms.
 On the PHP Effective Date, the Company and PHP entered into the first work order under the PHP MSA (the "PHP Work Order"), pursuant to which PHP agreed to advise and counsel the Company regarding clinical development and regulatory matters with respect to the Company's product candidates.
-The PHP Work Order is effective for six months from the Effective Date and may be extended by written agreement of the Company and PHP.
+The PHP Work Order was effective for six months from the PHP Effective Date and terminated in accordance with its terms in May 2023.
 The PHP MSA contains customary confidentiality provisions and representations and warranties of the parties, as well as mutual non-solicitation of certain employees during the term of the PHP MSA and for a period of one year thereafter.

-As compensation for the services and deliverables under the PHP Work Order, the Company shall pay PHP a cash fee of \$0.5 million per month during the term of the PHP Work Order for an aggregate fee of \$3.0 million (the "Aggregate Fee").
-In the event that (i) the Company terminates the PHP Work Order for any reason other than material breach by PHP or (ii) PHP terminates the PHP Work Order due to material breach by the Company, in each case, pursuant to the terms of the PHP MSA, the Company would be required to pay PHP the balance of the Aggregate Fee as of the date the PHP Work Order is terminated.
-The cash fee is subject to change if the parties extend the term of the PHP Work Order in accordance with the terms thereof.
+As compensation for the services and deliverables under the PHP Work Order, the Company paid PHP a cash fee of \$0.5 million per month during the term of the PHP Work Order for an aggregate fee of \$3.0 million (the "Aggregate Fee").

-During the three months ended March 31, 2023, the Company recognized \$1.5 million of research and development expense related to the cash compensation paid to PHP.
+During the three and six months ended June 30, 2023, the Company recognized \$0.8 million and \$2.3 million, respectively, of research and development expense related to the cash compensation paid to PHP.
 Please refer to Note 15 for additional information.